Daniel Tosh: Tosh.0

 Tosh's Comedy Central television show Tosh.0 premiered on June 5, 2009, based on showcasing Internet video clips.
 His mocking humor is described as "envelope pushing" and frequently features punchlines that are intentionally self-deprecating, racist, sexist, or homophobic.
 Tosh's explanation of his non-politically correct humor is "I'm not a misogynistic and racist person...But I do find those jokes funny, so I say them."

 Tosh Show

 In November 2023, Tosh started a podcast called Tosh Show on YouTube and Apple Podcasts.
-He uses a common podcast format, featuring guests in studio, with Eddie, his neighbour from Tahoe that also co-created Tosh.0, behind the camera that chimes in, and video clips from the internet.
+He uses a common podcast format, featuring guests in studio, with Eddie, his neighbor from Tahoe who also co-created Tosh.0, behind the camera that chimes in.
 He announced the podcast on November 7, and the first episode came out on November 14, with new episodes every Tuesday.

 Personal life

 Tosh has one brother and two sisters.
 Tosh has stated that he has social anxiety and that he has disfavored public speaking.
 He married writer Carly Hallam on April 17, 2016 at a private ceremony in Malibu, California.
 They have two children.
 In 2018, Tosh lost his home in the Woolsey Fire.